Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

 Cenote Calavera is unique in Tulum.
 Its name translates as “Cenote of the Skull”, in reference to the three chasms, similar to two eyes and a mouth, that open over the cenote.
 There is a 4-meter drop into the water: use the ladder at the edge of the cenote or, if you prefer, you can jump off the edge and dive directly into the water.

-Despite its proximity to Tulum, Cenote Calavera remains relatively quiet and is one of Tulum’s hidden gems.
+Despite its proximity to Tulum, this Cenote remains relatively quiet and is one of Tulum’s hidden gems.

-How to get to Cenote Calavera: It is easy to get to Cenote Calavera with a rental car.
+How to get there: It is easy to get to this Cenote with a rental car.
 From Tulum, take a cab or Colectivo to Coba and tell the driver where you want to get off.

-Entrance to Cenote Calavera: costs U$ 10 and U$ 10 extra if you want to use your GoPro camera.
+Entrance fee: costs U$ 10 and U$ 10 extra if you want to use your GoPro camera.

 8 – Cenote Azul